szabolcs007/neon-defense/README.md

 # Neon Defense

 Neon Defense is a missile defense game where players protect cities from incoming enemy missiles.
-The game features vibrant neon visuals and strategic gameplay.
+The game is a tribute to a classic game from the 80s.

 ## Features
 - Protect cities from waves of enemy missiles.